rickshawhobo/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
 filters[age] | null | Set to a positive integer to find kittens of this age.
-Note that kittens less than 1 year are considered age 0 filters[gender] | null | Set to either `m` for male or `f` for female filters[color] | null | There are over 150 colors including `Teal`, `RosyBrown`, `Olive` and `Navy`. filters[firstName] | null | Set to a string to find kittens with first names starting with the string
+Note that kittens less than 1 year are considered age 0 filters[maxAge] | null | Set to a positive integer to find kittens with this maximum age.
+Note that maxAge is inclusive of the current age.
+If a kitten is 4.5 years old then maxAge=4 will match that kitten filters[gender] | null | Set to either `m` for male or `f` for female filters[color] | null | There are over 150 colors including `Teal`, `RosyBrown`, `Olive` and `Navy`. filters[firstName] | null | Set to a string to find kittens with first names starting with the string